-In the end of 2013 and early 2014, the product I was working was merged in to a single team.
+In the end of 2013 and early 2014, the product I was working was merged into a single team.
 Prior to that, development was separate team and sustaining was a separate team.
-Team was excited to hear about the team merger decisions made by senior management of business unit.
+Team was excited to hear about the team merger decisions made by senior management of the business unit.
 Excited!!
-Because whole team will work on development and Level 3 Customer Support work.
+Because the whole team will work on development and Level 3 Customer Support work.
 More excited!!
-Because development team is following scrum for software development.
+Because the development team is following Scrum for software development.
 Scrum team is a distributed team.
 Members are in Baroda, Bangalore, Boston, Florida, New York.

 In 2015, I was lucky enough to take Scrum Master role of the team.